Verses raises $6 million to set up blockchain-based property rights in augmented reality

 Rene said there is an enormous opportunity to make the global supply chain more precise, since you can use the AR space to identify exactly where a physical object is.
 There are also opportunities for location-based games, such as Pokémon Go.

 Verses is launching today at the Blockchain Futurist Expo, where it will showcase implementations of its technology in a stage show that features holographic avatars alongside augmented and immersive virtual reality experiences unlike anything ever showcased to the public.
-These demonstrations will illustrate the company’s vision for a new world empowering content creators, game developers, brands, marketers, and artists with innovative new ways to engage with companies, audiences, and consumers.
+These demonstrations will illustrate the company’s vision to empower content creators, game developers, brands, marketers, and artists to engage with companies, audiences, and consumers within a new world.

 The company makes it possible for developers to turn any location into a smart space and any product into a smart asset and to enable cryptocurrency transactions across the real and virtual worlds.

 It’s a big effort.
-The company has 35 staff and 15 partners.
-It has hired people like former employees of ICANN, the internet’s governing body.
+The company currently has 35 staff and 15 partners.
+Among its hires are former employees of ICANN, the internet’s governing body.
 And there are roughly 1 trillion cubic kilometers of space that Verses will have to cover on Earth.

-Prior to Verses, the 44-year-old Gabriel has spent over 25 years as technology entrepreneur, researcher, and media and music producer.
+Prior to Verses, the 44-year-old Rene spent over 25 years as technology entrepreneur, researcher, and media and music producer.